MaChue/Python-Lab-1/README.md

     |
     |-- .settings          <- Project settings file of the application.
     |
-    |-- .gitignore         <- Gitignore file that has added list of cache files
+    |-- .gitignore         <- gitignore file that has added the list of cache files
-    |                         to ignore when commit to github.
+    |                         to ignore when committing to github.
     |
-    |-- Images             <- Images folder stored screen-shoot images that
+    |-- Images             <- The folder stored screenshot images that
     |                         have been embedded inside the README.md file.